-However, if you’re a trader, your primary purpose would be to make an income from buying and selling various cryptocurrencies.
-According to the ATO, that means that you’re conducting a business, and you’ll be subject to income tax.
+However, if you’re a trader, your primary purpose is to earn an income from buying and selling various cryptocurrencies.
+According to the ATO, that means that you’re conducting a business, and you’ll be subject to pay tax on your taxable income.

 When Does Capital Gains Tax Apply?